Skip to Content

 Terraced green with sandtrap and swimming pool

-This view of the putting green shows its placement on a higher ground from the rest of the surrounding neighboring backyards.
-A long stone bench is built into one of the edges of the putting green for lounging on.
-A good view also greatly enhances the backyard putting experience.
+This view of the putting green shows its placement on higher ground from the rest of the surrounding neighboring backyards.
+A long stone bench is built into one of the edges of the green for lounging on.
+A good view also greatly enhances the golfing experience.

 Backyard with tropical plants at luxury home

-This tropical inspired backyard putting green makes night-time play possible with intelligently placed flood lights.
-The tropical palm trees and creative landscaping not only make for an interesting putting course but also enhance the overall backyard of this luxury home.
+This tropical-inspired backyard putting green makes night-time play possible with intelligently placed flood lights.
+The tropical palm trees and creative landscaping not only make for an interesting practice course but also enhance the overall backyard of this luxury home.

 Golfer teeing up to play shown from above